Your COVID-19 questions, answered Live

 Frequently asked questions and resources on the topic of COVID-19

 Help us cover this story.
 Share your questions and information needs.
 Explore the resources below to learn more about COVID-19.
 Submit your own question here.The latest

 Health officials share new information and recommendations frequently and we will do our best to keep this page updated with the latest, most helpful resources.

-- Minnesota’s COVID-19 stay-at-home order: What you need to know
+- Minnesota's COVID-19 "stay safe" order: What you need to know

 - It's time to get serious about social distancing.
 Here's how

 - Check the CDC for the latest travel advisories and tips

 - Minnesota schools allowed to reopen for summer: Here’s what it mean